Generation of Realistic Cloud Access Times for Mobile Application Testing using Transfer Learning: Related Work

-\textbf{Mobile Application QoE Measurement Tools -} In this scope, there has been extensive research in building mobile application QoE measurement tools.
-Chen et al.~\cite{10.1145/2663716.2663726} presents a tool called QoE Doctor that uses UI automation techniques to generate user sessions to measure mobile application QoE.
+\textbf{Mobile Application QoE Measurement Tools ---} In this scope, there has been extensive research in building mobile application QoE measurement tools.
+Chen \etal~\cite{10.1145/2663716.2663726} present a tool called QoE Doctor that uses UI automation techniques to generate user sessions to measure mobile application QoE.
 It also supports cross-layer analysis of mobile applications across application, transport, network, and cellular radio link layers.
 Another QoE analysis tool WebLAR~\cite{DBLP:conf/pam/AsreseWBLAO19} measures the web QoS metrics such as TCP connection time, and Time To First Byte (TTBF) and web QoE metrics like Above The Fold (AFT) latencies and Page Load Times (PLT).
 WebPageTest~\cite{webpagetest} is another such service to measure the QoE of web applications on mobile devices.
-For video streaming application like Youtube, Jimenez et al.~\cite{8721061} uses the network packet-level data to model the QoE of video sessions.
-YoMoApp by Wamser et al.~\cite{7194076} measures the Youtube video session QoE based on the player state/events, buffering, and video quality level data.
+For video streaming applications like Youtube, Jimenez \etal~\cite{8721061} uses the network packet-level data to model the QoE of video sessions.
+YoMoApp by Wamser \etal~\cite{7194076} measures the Youtube video session QoE based on the player state/events, buffering, and video quality level data.
 All these tools focus on certain categories of applications.
-In order to measure the impact of network performance on the QoE metrics, these tools either require exposing the application to the real network conditions or use some sort of network emulation tool discussed earlier.
-As we demonstrated in Section~\ref{sec:casestudies}, traces generated with~\textit{ContextPerf} can be effectively used to measure the QoE metrics across different categories of mobile applications.
+In order to measure the impact of network performance on the QoE metrics, these tools either require exposing the application to the real network conditions or use some network emulation tool, as discussed earlier.
+As we demonstrated in \sectionref{sec:casestudies}, traces generated with~\textit{ContextPerf} can be effectively used to measure the QoE metrics across different categories of mobile applications.
 On the contrary, our approach complements these QoE measurement tools; it can be integrated with them to offer improved support for cloud access time emulation.